Pranav-Aravind/Gantt-Chart/README.md

 # Gantt-Chart

-Created a customized Gantt Chart in C designed to help users plan and manage tasks efficiently.
+Created a customized Gantt Chart designed to help users plan and manage tasks efficiently.
 It allows users to create a structured timeline, visualize dependencies, and make edits as needed.

 ## Main Program (main.c):
 - Defines the structure of tasks.